TuftsCTSI/N3C/reports/03-march.md

 ### OHDSI Environment for N3C (Kyrylo)

+Kyrylo attended 1h meeting to discuss deployment of the OHDSI tool stack on the Databricks platform and related compatibility concerns.

 ### ETL of EHR to OMOP (Kyle)

 EHR data is being transformed from the Epic Clarity model to the OMOP CDM specification.
 Currently, the database contains:

 - 3.59 million patients (1.48 million "active" patients)